rseidl25/cse15l-lab-reports/lab-report-2.md

 ---
 ## *Part 2:* Bug Fixing
-In this part, I will be analyzing a bug in the `ReverseInPlace` method in `ArrayExamples.java`.
+In this part, I will be analyzing a bug in the `reverseInPlace` method in `ArrayExamples.java`.

 ### **Failure-inducing Input:**
 ```